 The American, African, and Amazonian manatees are the three species of manatee that are still in existence today.

 Manatees descended from terrestrial creatures that consumed grass around 50 million years ago.
-They contribute significantly to the upkeep of a healthy environment and consume a lot of sea grass, which keeps the seagrass beds healthy.
+Animals like manatees contribute significantly to the upkeep of a healthy environment and consume a lot of sea grass, which keeps the seagrass beds healthy.

 These amazing creatures have replaceable molars throughout their lives as they become worn down.